Mortuary (2005 film)

 Mortuary is a 2005 American zombie horror film directed by Tobe Hooper.
 It stars Dan Byrd, Alexandra Adi and Denise Crosby.
 Mortuary was Tobe Hooper's last US-produced film before his death in 2017 (his final directorial credit being the 2013 Emirati horror film Djinn, produced by Image Nation).

 Plot

 After the loss of their father, the Doyle family – Leslie, Jonathan, and Jamie – move to the Fowler Mortuary in hope of starting a new life but find it in poor condition.
 Jonathan goes to the local diner where he meets Cal and his two girlfriends, Tina and Sara.
-Cal tells Jonathan about the legend of Bobby Fowler, an abused and deformed boy who lived in the mortuary.
 Jonathan also meets Liz, a local girl; Grady, Liz's best friend; and Rita, Liz's aunt, who employed her to work at the diner.
+Jonathan learns from them about the legend of Bobby Fowler, an abused and deformed boy who lived in the mortuary.
 Jonathan, Liz, and Grady become friends quickly.
 That night, Cal, Sara and Tina go to the graveyard outside the mortuary and vandalize it; they then go into one of the crypts, where they are attacked by Bobby Fowler.